InputCaptureSession#

 cursor_y_position – the suggested cursor y position once capture has been released

-- set_pointer_barriers(barriers: list[InputCapturePointerBarrier], cancellable: Cancellable | None = None, callback: Callable[[Object | None, AsyncResult, Any], None] | None = None, data: Any = None) None #
+- set_pointer_barriers(barriers: list[InputCapturePointerBarrier], cancellable: Cancellable | None = None, callback: Callable[[Object | None, AsyncResult, Any], None] | None = None, data: Any = None) None#

 Sets the pointer barriers for this session.
 When the request is done,

-to get the results.
+callbackwill be called.
+You can then callset_pointer_barriers_finishto get the results.
 The result of this request is the list of pointer barriers that failed to apply - barriers not present in the returned list are active.Once the pointer barrier is applied (i.e. the reply to the DBus Request has been received), the the

 barriers – the pointer barriers to apply